 In an interconnected world where the business volume of tourism equals or even surpasses that of oil exports, food products or automobiles it is important to set out a framework to ensure that growth is dealt with responsibly and that it can be sustained in time.

 By ratifying the Convention, States are undertaking an obligation towards responsible and sustainable development - preserving the destinations’ cultural and natural tourism resources, protecting the local communities and ensuring a responsible, sustainable and universally accessible sector.
 This sends a clear message to all stakeholders operating in and visiting a destination that is clearly in line with the UN Sustainable Development Goals and respects the spirit of the 2017 International Year of Sustainable Tourism for Development.

-The Office of the Legal Counsel of UNWTO has prepared an Explanatory Note to help member States understand the procedure of the possible adoption of the draft UNWTO Framework Convention on Tourism Ethics and the process by which member States may become legally bound to the Convention.
+The Office of the Legal Counsel of UNWTO has prepared an Explanatory Note to help Member States understand the procedure following the adoption of the UNWTO Framework Convention on Tourism Ethics and the process by which Member States may become legally bound to the Convention.